FlowFuse/flowfuse/docs/user/shared-library.md

 ### Viewing Team Library

-It is possible to explore your Team Library within FlowForge by clicking "Library" in your Team options.
+It is possible to explore your Team Library within FlowFuse by clicking "Library" in your Team options.

 You can inspect the contents of any `.json` flow file, or `.js` function file here too.